The Wrong Box (novel)

 The Wrong Box is a black comedy novel co-written by Robert Louis Stevenson and Lloyd Osbourne, first published in 1889.
-The story is about two brothers who are the last two surviving members of a tontine.
+The story is about two brothers who are the last surviving members of a tontine.

 The book was the first of three novels that Stevenson co-wrote with Osbourne, who was his stepson.
 The others were The Wrecker (1892) and The Ebb-Tide (1894).
 Osbourne wrote the first draft of the novel late in 1887 (then called The Finsbury Tontine), Stevenson revised it in 1888 (then called A Game of Bluff) and again in 1889 when it was finally called The Wrong Box.
 A film adaptation, also titled The Wrong Box, was released in 1966, and a musical in 2002.

+Plot

+Masterman Finsbury and his brother Joseph are the last survivors of a tontine in which they were enrolled as children along with 35 other young boys.
+Each child had a thousand pounds deposited in his name.
+The last of them to survive will receive the entire capital along with the accrued interest.